 Author: Dr Jenny Chung, Dermatology Registrar, Auckland District Health Board, Auckland, New Zealand.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 July 2020.

-Remitting seronegative symmetrical synovitis with pitting oedema (RS3PE) is a rare rheumatic disease.
-It is also referred to as puffy oedematous hand syndrome and distal extremity swelling with pitting oedema .
+Remitting seronegative symmetrical synovitis with pitting oedema/edema (RS3PE) is an uncommon rheumatic disease.
+It is also referred to as puffy oedematous hand syndrome and distal extremity swelling with pitting oedema.

-The distinguishing feature of RS3PE is peripheral oedema.
+The distinguishing feature of RS3PE is pitting oedema unresponsive to diuretics.

 The complications of RS3PE relate to pitting oedema, and can include:

-While RS3PE is rare, there are other diseases that present with rapid peripheral oedema and symmetrical synovitis.
-These include the following conditions.
+Other conditions that may present with rapid peripheral oedema and symmetrical synovitis include the following:

-The treatment for RS3PE is oral steroids with a typical starting dose of 10–20 mg of prednisone per day.
-Prognosis is reported to be good [2,5].
+The treatment for RS3PE is oral steroids with a typical starting dose of 10–20 mg of prednisone per day with a rapid response within days.